starly-info/starly-info.github.io/about.rst

 About this site
 ===============

-Starly born in order to be psychologically helpful to "*digest*" very long readings.

-Subscribers receive periodically an email with only a portion of the document that they want to read plus a practice section.
-Practice helps stick knowledge.
+Subscribers receive weekly or daily emails with a portion of the official manual plus (only Pro or Full version) a practice section with questions and exercises.

-Each subscriber receive (*FREE*) all the materials independently on when he join the learning sessions.

-The learning sessions can be helpful to every users, from beginner to advance.
-There is always something to learn or dust off from our memories.
+The content is helpful independently from the user experience.
+The manual has both beginner and advance topics and some exercises in the practice session can be tricky even for experts.